Annibale Maria di Francia

-Annibale Maria di Francia, or Hannibal Mary di Francia, (July 5, 1851 – June 1, 1927) is a saint venerated by the Catholic Church.
-He founded a series of orphanages, and the religious congregations of the Rogationist Fathers and the Daughters of Divine Zeal.
-His feast day is June 1.
+Annibale Maria di Francia, RCJ (or Hannibal Mary di Francia; 5 July 1851 – 1 June 1927) was an Italian Rogationist Father known for founding a series of orphanages, the Rogationists and the Daughters of Divine Zeal.
+He has been canonised and his feast day is 1 June.

-Childhood
+Early life

 Francia was born on 5 July 1851 in Via Santa Maria delle Trombe, the Portalegni area of Messina.
-His father Francis was a Knight of the Marquises of St. Catherine of Jonio, Papal Vice-Consul and Honorary Captain of the Navy.
+His father Francis was a knight of the Marquises of St. Catherine of Jonio, Papal Vice-Consul and Honorary Captain of the Navy.
 His mother, Anna Toscano, belonged to the noble family of the Marquises of Montanaro.
-His brother, Francesco was declared Venerable in 2019.
-The third of four children, he lost his father when he was only fifteen months old.
+His brother Francesco was declared Venerable in 2019.
+The third of four children, Francia lost his father when he was only fifteen months old.
 This experience would profoundly affect his life and made him deeply empathetic towards orphans.
 At the age of seven he enrolled in the College of St. Nicholas, run by the Cistercian Fathers.
 He was a devout child.
 Here under the guidance of his spiritual director, he was introduced to a devout life and he developed such love for the Eucharist that he was allowed to receive Holy Communion daily, something exceptional in those days.